8 Teacher Strategies for Successful Homework Habits

 3. Plan to Be Nearby

 Parents should be involved in their child’s homework, both to see what they’re learning and to gauge how well they’re absorbing concepts.
-Being nearby while your child does their homework also allows you to monitor any frustration they feel — and encourage breaks when needed.
+Being nearby while your child does their homework also allows you to monitor any frustration they feel — and encourage a deep breath when needed.
 But this doesn’t mean you will do their homework for them.
 You want them to get that feeling of pride and accomplishment on their own.

 4. Get Excited and Be Positive